Privacy Statement

 V. Confidentiality and Record

-Your information will be retained by the College in accordance with applicable state and federal laws, and the applicable retention periods in College Records Retention Management policy.
+Your information will be retained by the College in accordance with applicable state and federal laws, and the applicable retention periods in College Records Management and Confidential Destruction policy.
 Your information will be destroyed upon your request unless applicable law requires destruction after the expiration of an applicable retention period.
 The manner of destruction shall be appropriate to preserve and ensure the confidentiality of your information.